 - Repair the office installation with help of the following Microsoft tool

 None of troubleshooting steps helped?

 We created a support package for Outlook, which delivers dll files that can't be triggered by Windows automatically for some reason.
 It is a standard *.sip module, which needs to be imported to Coresuite and activated as any other module.
+In order to install the package, at least Coresuite Framework 6.70 must be installed.
 You can find this package at the end of this article.

 As in many cases, on some workstations this error occurs due to a corrupted Office installation/registry, if none of steps from troubleshooting helped, we recommend installation of Office with standard "MSI" package of Office and not with downloaded/pre-installed "Click-To-Run" version of Office or even a reinstallation of Windows on the affected workstation might be considered.